 With Raise, I found an unexpected way to save on ordinary purchases.
 I have notifications set to let me know when there are new Dunkin' cards in stock, and if I go to a new store, I always check the app first to see if there's a card I can buy to get a discount.
 Every card bought on Raise also includes a one-year money back guarantee for any inactive or inaccurate cards, so it's completely risk-free.
 Raise has gotten me to be smarter about how I spend (while letting me keep my coffee fix), and I couldn't be happier.

-UPDATE 11/1/17: Don't miss out on instant savings.
-Follow this link to sign-up with Raise today.
+UPDATE 12/15/17: Don't miss out on instant savings for the holidays.
+Follow this link to sign-up with Raise today before shopping season is over.